kamilazdybal/kamilazdybal.github.io/_posts/2025-08-07-variational-ML.md

 # Variational approaches in machine learning

 Variational approaches in machine learning (ML) shift the perspective away from dealing with data samples explicitly into dealing with probability distributions that describe those data samples.
-This can be a powerful modeling approach, recently standing behind the very many successes of generative models.
+This can provide a powerful data modeling approach, recently standing behind the many successes of generative models.

 ## Gaussian probability density function